chef/chef-web-docs/content/upgrade_server.md

 ### Upgrading to 14.x

-Chef Infra Server 14 uses Elasticsearch as its search index.
+Chef Infra Server 14 moved from Solr to Elasticsearch as its search index.
 {{% server_upgrade_duration %}}

 The Chef Infra Server 14 upgrade does not automatically reindex existing external Elasticsearch installations.